-This is Fallow, and it’s coming to the rotating pop up space at 10 Heddon Street in March.
-The first two residencies to come out of 10 Heddon Street have been, well, 10 out of 10: Manteca went permanent in Soho and became one of the best openings of last year, while Pacific is currently knocking the socks off critics & customers alike with its sushi.
+That newfangled, ethical attitude comes from Fallow, the new tenant in the rotating pop up space at 10 Heddon Street.
+The first two residencies to come out of the venue have stunners: Manteca went permanent in Soho and became one of the best openings of last year, then Pacific knocked the socks off critics & customers alike with its outstanding sushi.

-So the expectations for Fallow are relatively high.
+So the expectations for Fallow have been relatively high.

 Luckily, the two chefs behind it, Jack Croft & Will Murray, are both crazily talented.
 They met while manning stoves at Dinner by Heston, where they bonded over their shared interests in both sustainability and possessing crazy amounts of talent, then showed the world what they can do in a couple of stellar pop ups at both Carousel and Crispin in Spitalfields.